snooppr/shotstars/README.md

 python shot_stars.py
 ```

-**Ready-made builds are provided for OS GNU/Linux & Windows & Termux (Python is not required)**
+**Ready-made "shotstars" builds are provided for OS GNU/Linux & Windows & Termux (Python is not required)**
 ⬇️[Download shotstars](https://github.com/snooppr/shotstars/releases "download a ready-made assembly for Windows; GNU/Linux or Termux")

  ---

 **"shotstars" supports simulation of results.**
+A documented software hack - or side function designed to test the script on dead/stable repositories without star movement.
 To simulate the process, the user must scan the new repository once,
-adding it to the database; randomly delete and add any lines to a file (OS GNU/Linux and Termux)
+adding it to the database; randomly delete and add any lines to a file
+(OS GNU/Linux and Termux):
 `/home/{user}/ShotStars/results/{repo}/new.txt`
-(OS Windows)
+(OS Windows):
 `C:\Users\{User}\AppData\Local\ShotStars\result\{repo}\new.txt`;
 run a second scan of the same repository.